mogu-lab/mogu-lab.github.io/_posts/2023-10-09-primer-on-sitb.md

 tags: [Mental Health]
 style: fill
 color: info
-description: A reading list to get you up to speed.
+description: Are you new to research on self-injurious thoughts and behaviors (SITBs)?
+This reading list will help you get started.
 ---

 **The basics---terms, definitions, and rates:**